crelgd/engine/README.md

 ## License
-engine is distributed under the MIT license.
+Engine is distributed under the MIT license.
 Detailed information can be found in the [LICENSE](LICENSE) file.